TheRushanr/HVAC_TAB/README.md

 - Modify the script as needed to fit your specific HVAC TAB requirements.

 ## License
 This project is provided as-is for educational and professional use.
-Please review and update the license section as needed for your use case.

 ## Author
-- Your Name Here
+- RR23 @Rushan